 Further to the left is Broken Hand Peak at 13573 ft / 4137 m, Broken Hand was named for one the West’s most famed mountain men and fur trappers, Thomas “Broken Hand” Fitzpatrick, an important figure in the fur trade and westward exploration of the mid-1800s.
 He led two wagon trains on the Oregon Trail and negotiated one of the biggest agreements with the First Nations Tribes at the time, the Fort Laramie treaty of 1851.
 He had acquired his nickname early in his career when a rifle misfired and exploded, crippling his left hand.
 The moniker “Broken Hand” was bestowed on him by the Nez Percé.

 Moving on to the left along the mountain tops we next come to venerable Crestones, a cluster of high summits in the Sangre de Cristo Range, here we have Humboldt Peak at 14064 ft / 4287 m, and then Crestone Needle at 14197 ft / 4327 m and Crestone Peak at 14294 ft / 4357 m.
 And to the far left we have Columbia Point at 13980 ft / 4261 m, then Kit Carson Mountain at 14165 ft / 4317 m.
 This was named after the famed pioneer and explorer Kit Carson.

-And finally the last large mountain on the far left of this image is Challenger Point at 14081 ft / 4291 m.
-The summit is on the northwest shoulder of Kit Carson Mountain, and is a subpeak of the latter.
-It was renamed in memory of the seven astronauts who died when the Space Shuttle Challenger disintegrated shortly after liftoff on January 28, 1986.
+And finally, the last large mountain on the far left of this image is Challenger Point at 14081 ft / 4291 m.
+The summit is on the northwest shoulder of Kit Carson Mountain and is a subpeak of the latter.
+It was renamed in memory of the seven astronauts who died in the Space Shuttle Challenger accident on January 28, 1986.